By Professor Philip H Highfill Jr PhD, Professor Kalman A Burnim PhD, Edward A. Langhans

 THE THEATRE AND ITS DOUBLE

-for if theatre doubles lifestyles, lifestyles doubles precise theatre, however it has not anything to do with Oscar Wilde's rules on paintings.
-This name will agree to the entire doubles of the theatre which i presumed I'd came across for therefore a long time: metaphysics, plague, cruelty,
+for if theatre doubles existence, existence doubles actual theatre, however it has not anything to do with Oscar Wilde's rules on artwork.
+This identify will agree to the entire doubles of the theatre which i assumed I'd came upon for therefore decades: metaphysics, plague, cruelty,

-the pool of energies which represent Myths, which guy not embodies, is embodied by way of the theatre. via this double I suggest the nice magical agent of which the theatre, via its kinds, is simply the figuration on its approach to turning into the transfiguration.
+the pool of energies which represent Myths, which guy now not embodies, is embodied via the theatre. via this double I suggest the good magical agent of which the theatre, via its varieties, is just the figuration on its method to changing into the transfiguration.

-it really is at the degree that the union of concept, gesture and motion is reconstructed.
-And the double of the Theatre is truth untouched through the lads of today.
+it really is at the level that the union of idea, gesture and motion is reconstructed.
+And the double of the Theatre is fact untouched by means of the boys of today.